How to Propagate Aloe Plants

 I noticed that my aloe plant outgrew its container and sprouted some babies.
 That means it’s time to repot it!
-Since I’m moving it to a larger container, I’m going to propagate the mother and split off the babies.
+Since I’m moving it to a larger container, I’m going to propagate aloe plants.

 (Posts on stacyling.com may contain affiliate links.
 Click HERE for full disclosure.)

 This aloe was just a baby last year.